Updated: Jul 13

 How dare they….especially the ones who were paying me!!
 Of course I then said, ‘What the f*#k’s the matter with me?!?’
 She patiently explained, as all good therapists do, that a) there was nothing the matter with me, and b) it wasn’t the SAME issue at all, and c) that it was up to ME to create the kind of life with horses that was fulfilling to ME.
 “Think of it like a spiral, she said….it FEELS like the same problem, but each time you move through something, you’re moving along the spiral, so you’re encountering it on a whole different level.
 It’s just a version of the same issue, on a completely different level.”
 I blinked hard, trying to comprehend.
 It’s only taken 20 years for me to understand what she was talking about.

-The fact that I sit here with my scuffed up boots on a makeshift ottoman I made out of old tires and feel as if I have won the Lottery, certainly tells me that I have indeed arrived at a new level on the spiral of my career.
+The fact that I sit here in my this horse pasture, with my scuffed up boots on a makeshift ottoman I made out of old tires and feel like I've won the Lottery, certainly tells me that I have indeed arrived at a new level on the spiral of my career.
 I literally feel like the luckiest girl in the world.
 If you had asked me 15 years ago what success with horses looked like, this would not have been high on the list.
 In fact, this would have meant that I’d actually…failed.
 And failed badly.
-There are lots of folks who fail at being a good trainer but at least go buy themselves some proper barn furniture to put their feet up on for Christ sake!!
+There are lots of folks who fail at being a good trainer but at least go buy themselves some proper barn furniture to put their feet up on for Christsake!!
 But as I sit here listening to the sweet birdsong, watching the cotton candy clouds drift across a bright blue sky, horses to my left and cows to my right, there is no place I’d rather be.
 It feels like home.

 Yesterday, when I pulled up and saw the truck and horse trailer, I cried.
 Not because I thought I’d made a giant mistake or because I thought I’d failed, but because I was so, so happy.
 Circling loose inside the box was a large red mare whose outstanding features were a tangled mane and a piebald face with a big wall eye.
 This was to be my horse for the next 75 days, a feral 4 year old from a home rescue 100 miles west of here.
 As the horse spun circles in the trailer, some people might have wondered what they hell they’d done.
 Or been worried.
 Or been at least wondering if they could somehow say ‘Oh my, I think I’ve overcommitted myself a little bit….surely there’s some way we can undo this…..let me pay you your hauling fee and add a little extra and we’ll be all good’.
 But me?
 I couldn’t wait to get that horse out of the trailer and see what we could do.